 The AISI 316 stainless steel housing provides resistance to corrosion.
 The application of special seals and the filling of grease contribute to a perfectly sealed housing.

 Extreme Bearings provide a long working lifetime for applications in difficult- to-reach places where maintenance needs to be reduced to a minimum.
 This could be high places or deep under water.

-cracked shells and seawater
+No downtime despite cracked shells and seawater

 In the Dutch seaside town of Yerseke, mussels are a big industry.
 The photo shows the start of a conveyor belt carrying mussels at the Prins & Dingemanse factory in Yerseke, the Netherlands.
 An Extreme Bearing has been fitted on the belt and is clearly visible with its blue end cover.
 As can be seen, the Extreme Bearing is surrounded by fragments of broken shells while salt water is running down from the conveyor.

 Despite these tough conditions, when the end cover was removed after one year of operation and the bearing was inspected, there were no signs of contamination or wear.
 The end cover was put back on and the mussel line could continue working without interruption.